SSEKPIUS/class-management-app/README.md

 ## 📦 Getting started

-First, create a new working directory and change into it:
+First, create a new working directory and `cd` into it:

 ```command
 mkdir class-management-app && cd class-management-app